alittlecatinahat/phpldninbox/README.md

 SELECT * FROM i_notifications WHERE body_jsonld @> '{"type":"Offer"}';
 ```

-**Estimated Effort:** 2-3 days for core migration, 1 week for testing and optimization

 #### MongoDB Rewrite (NoSQL Alternative)

-**MongoDB 4.0+** offers a document-oriented approach that may better suit JSON-LD workloads:
+**MongoDB 4.0+** offers a document-oriented approach that may better suit JSON-LD workloads but has some disadvatages:

 **Architecture Changes:**
 - Store notifications as native BSON documents (no JSON parsing overhead)